sf-wdi-26/modules/w10/d02/m1-ng-hangman/readme.md

 * enter an uppercase word that's treated as a lower case word
 * be challenged with a random word from a list of words
 * restart the game after win/lose
-* keep score of games won and lost.
+* keep score of games won and lost
 * see a drawing of the hangman as the game progresses